CV

 - Server build automation – spearheading Chef development work within Spotlight, including work with Vagrant for

 development (both for Windows and Linux machines).
-Various patches from which have been pushed back upstream.
 Included

 both local VMs and work with EC2/CloudFormation